-In terms of capital requirements, the Company's most significant risks take the form of balance sheet market risks, as well as longevity and lapse risks, which are included in insurance risks (see section E.2).
+In terms of capital requirements, the Company's most significant risks are the balance sheet's market risks, as well as longevity and lapse risks, which are included in insurance risks (see section E.2).
 In addition, operational risks and business risks are key risks in terms of business operations and continuity.

-Of the Company's solvency capital requirement, EUR 907 million is made up of the capital requirement for market risks and EUR 287 million is made up of the capital requirement for the life insurance risk.
-The capital requirement for operational risks is EUR 34 million, and the capital requirement for the counterparty risk is EUR 23 million.
+Of the Company's solvency capital requirement, EUR 897 million consist of the capital requirement for market risks and EUR 306 million consists of the capital requirement for the underwriting risk.
+The capital requirement for operational risks is EUR 35 million, and the capital requirement for counterparty risk is EUR 21 million.